 Sometimes variety is the spice of life and romance.
 The beauty of this modern-Mediterranean central Beverly Hills hotel is you can dine on The Terrace patio overlooking the Beverly Cannon Park and fountain, have a more casual bite at the Café right next door, and a nightcap in the new chic lobby bar or head upstairs for an international flare in the Cigar and Whiskey Bar, if that’s your thing.

 225 N Canon Dr, Beverly Hills, CA 90210; maybournebeverlyhills.com

-With only eight bar seats, this new sushi haven is a perfect spot for a couples or Galentine’s Day take-over and it’s hidden inside the Fairmont Miramar Hotel & Bungalows by the beach.
-But, if you do come on a date, order the shareable bluefin tuna platter with a melt-in-your-mouth selection of nigiri from red snapper to Selva shrimp, and a carafe of primo sake or a cocktail made with yuzu.
+With only eight bar seats, this new sushi haven is a perfect spot for a couples or a Galentine’s Day take-over, and it’s hidden inside the Fairmont Miramar Hotel & Bungalows by the beach.
+But if you do come on a date, order the shareable bluefin tuna platter with a melt-in-your-mouth selection of nigiri from red snapper to Selva shrimp, and a carafe of primo sake or a cocktail made with yuzu.

 101 Wilshire Blvd, Santa Monica, CA 90401; fairmont-miramar.com/dine/soko-sushi